 - 113 TCP/ident — Tell “Connection refused” to whoever tries to reach port

-- 631 both/cups — Allow access to cups for printer sharing from local network
+- 631 both/cups — Allow access to cups for printer sharing.

 - 5353 UDP/mdns/Avahi — used for

-- 9091 TCP/transmission web interface — also something I want to access
+- 9091 TCP/transmission web interface and also example on how to allow

 - Transmission file transfer uses TCP.
 Default port: 51413.